konnano/brew_list/README.en.md

 '-ua' option shows all formulas that depend on formulas

-The '-ud' option shows the formulas that are dependent on the formula, the second argument '.' the formulas that don't need the dependency
+'-ud' option shows the formulas that are dependent on the formula</br>
+&ensp;the second argument '.' the formulas that don't need the dependency

 '-ul' option shows the number of formulas dependent on the formula